ozaner/ozaner.github.io/_posts/philosophy/00-0-0-turing-test.md

 > "Can a machine be made to be super-critical?"

 ### Onions have Layers
 This is all well and good, but how could one even program a mind?
 Or something similar enough to be called 'super-critical'?
 For this, Turing presents another analogy.
-Consider the functions of the brain we understand so well we can describe them mechanically, an objector to the idea that the brain is indeed mechanical and not dualist in some nature might say "that's not the 'real' mind which is underneath that boilerplate functionality".
+Consider the functions of the brain we understand so well that we can describe them mechanically.
+An objector to the idea that the brain is indeed mechanical and not dualist in some nature might say "that's not the 'real' mind.
+The 'real' mind is underneath that boilerplate functionality".
 The best way for the scientist to rebuttal might be to look even deeper, peeling the layers of the brain back, like an onion, understanding its functions more and more.
 After a point though, there will be no more layers to peel back, the onion was always just layers of skin.
 There was no 'true' onion underneath.

 Again, Turing doesn't claim this nor the last section to be convincing arguments.
 They just provide a way of at least conceiving of the mind as something not beyond physical construction.
 Especially to his contemporaries, who didn't have the benefit of decades of progress in computer science (much, of course, thanks to Turing), as well as the conceptual changes in our notion of the mind as physics and neuroscience have developed.
 And in any case, Turing notes that the only real proof that the Turing test may be passed is simply "waiting for the end of the century and then doing the experiment described."

 ### Programming a Mind
 In the following paragraphs, Turing notes that the main challenge in creating a 'super-critical' program is not in hardware capabilities (e.g. memory, speed) but in the actual programming itself.
 I think most computer scientists would agree with him, at least mostly.
 After all, our current advances in machine learning were only possible by the increase in data and GPU power afforded in the past decade or so.
-Indeed, Turing estimated that only $10^9$ bits (126 MB) would be necessary to pass the Turing test, an estimate that falls short of the gigabytes (or even terabytes) needed to run the most advanced language models.
+Indeed, Turing estimated that only $10^9$ bits (126 MB) would be necessary to pass the Turing test, an estimate that falls short of the gigabytes (or even terabytes) needed to run/train the most advanced language models.

 Getting back on track, how does Turing propose we construct the program?
-Well begins by considering how a human mind comes to be.
+Well he begins by considering how a human mind comes to be.
 There are 3 components:
-- How the mind was at birth
+1. How the mind was at birth
-- The education the mind has received
+2. The education the mind has received
-- Other experiences it has faced, that aren't education.
+3. Other experiences it has faced, that aren't education.

 *That last one is a bit of a catch-all but it seems reasonable to divide experiences between education (formal knowledge) and everything else (informal knowledge).*

-Turing proposes that we can reduce the program to simulating a child-like mind, akin to the initial state described above, and then subjecting it to something akin to education and possibly other experiences.
+Turing proposes that we can reduce creating the program to 1) simulating a child-like mind, akin to the initial state described above, and then 2) subjecting it to something akin to education as well as 3) possibly other experiences.
 Operating on this 'blank slate' as Turing seems to imagine it, seems a much easier task than reverse-engineering an adult brain.

 So now we have two problems, coming up with an initial 'child' machine, and educating it.
 For the former Turing suggests trial and error.
 He likens the process to evolution by natural selection:
 - Structure of the child machine -> Hereditary Material (i.e. genes)